-As part of our work we focused on the key judgemental areas of financial statements, such as accounting policies; unusual transactions; and the key accounting estimates around valuation of Land and Buildings, net Pension Liabilities and the NNDR Appeals Provision (considered in more detail on pages 13 - 15 of this report).
+As part of our work we focused on the key judgemental areas of financial statements, such as accounting policies; unusual transactions; and the key accounting estimates around valuation of Land and Buildings, net Pension Liabilities and the NNDR Appeals Provision (considered in more detail on pages 12 - 14 of this report).

-- Inquired of management and those charged with governance about risks of fraud; controls put in place to address those risks; and the oversight given by those charged with governance of management's processes over fraud. - Performed mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements. - Substantively tested balances that are typically at a higher risk of override such as short term accruals and prepayments. - Reviewed the accounting policies and key accounting estimates (Land and Buildings, Pension Liability and NNDR Appeals provision) for evidence of management bias. - Evaluated the business rationale for significant unusual transactions.
+- Inquired of management and those charged with governance about risks of fraud; controls put in place to address those risks; and the oversight given by those charged with governance of management's processes over fraud. - Performed mandatory procedures regardless of specifically identified fraud risks, including testing of journal entries and other adjustments in the preparation of the financial statements. - Substantively tested additions to Property, Plant and Equipment to confirm they meet appropriate criteria for capitalisation. - Reviewed the accounting policies and key accounting estimates (Land and Buildings, Pension Liability and NNDR Appeals provision) for evidence of management bias. - Evaluated the business rationale for significant unusual transactions.